David Seymour

-Seymour's views on the principles of the Treaty of Waitangi have led to robust debate across the political spectrum.
-During the 2023 general election, he and the ACT party campaigned for a Treaty Principles Bill, followed by a referendum on the principles.
-ACT proposed several changes to the principles, including the removal of any references to "partnership (co-governance)" (between the Crown and Māori) from the treaty's use in law and instead refer to "all New Zealanders".
+Seymour's views on the principles of the Treaty of Waitangi and the ACT Party's Treaty Principles Bill have led to major controversy in New Zealand.
+He is a strong opponent of co-governance with Māori, and as part of the current government he and ACT have proposed major changes to the principles through reinterpretation of the original Māori text of the Treaty of Waitangi.
+This includes the removal of any references to "partnership (co-governance)" (between the Crown and Māori) from the treaty's use in law and instead refer to "all New Zealanders".
 As per the coalition agreement, National and New Zealand First supported the bill to select committee.
 Ultimately, the bill was voted down on its second reading on 10 April 2025 by a vote of 11–112, with all ACT MPs voting in favour of the bill.
+Backlash to the proposals led to the Hīkoi mō te Tiriti, which formed one of the largest protests in New Zealand history.

 Early life

 Seymour was born in Palmerston North on 24 June 1983.
 His family moved to Whangārei when he was a child.
 He is descended through his mother's father from a Māori great-great-great-grandmother, Maraea Te Inutoto, whose husband was Stephen Wrathall.
 Te Inutoto was from Tauwhara marae at Waimate North and a member of the Ngāti Rehia hapū of Ngāpuhi.
 The family's Māori ancestry was discovered through research by Seymour's great-uncles when he was seven years old.
 Seymour went to Auckland Grammar School and then the University of Auckland, where he graduated in 2006 with a Bachelor of Engineering (Electrical & Electronic) and a Bachelor of Arts (Philosophy).
 He then worked in engineering.
-During the 2000s, Seymour worked for conservative think tanks in Canada as a policy analyst.
-These think tanks include the Frontier Centre for Public Policy and the Manning Centre in Canada for five years.
+During the 2000s, Seymour worked for conservative think tanks in Canada for five years as a policy analyst.
+These think tanks include the Frontier Centre for Public Policy and the Manning Centre.
+These think tanks are associated with the Atlas Network, which was noted by the former chairperson Debbi Gibbs.
+Seymour has consistently played down the influence to the organization.